The Weaker Sex (play)

-The Weaker Sex (French: Le Sexe Faible) is a French comedy play which was first staged in 1929.
+The Weaker Sex (French: Le Sexe Faible) is a French comedy play by Édouard Bourdet.
+It was first staged in 1929.
 It mocks the various different schemes of fortune-hunting men to attract wealthy wives.

 Adaptation

 In 1933 the play was turned into a film of the same title directed by Robert Siodmak.
 The 1948 British film The Weaker Sex is unconnected to the play.